bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 More info about the Lab Reports and their assessment can be found on the [Labs](labs) page.
 -->

-### Lecture Notes

-Upload your personal Notes in Moodle to gain a maximum of additional 8% bonus.

 ### Examinations for Students who already took Info2